SustainabilityLEEDGreen BuildingSustainabilityEnvironmentalArchitecture

 • Quarry location (for regional sourcing calculation)

-• Any relevant certifications: CE marking (Europe), NSF/ANSI certifications (US)
+• Any relevant certifications: CE marking (Europe), NSF/ANSI certifications (US), or equivalent

 The Durability Argument

-Natural stone's extraordinary lifecycle — 50–100+ year service life without replacement — is a compelling sustainability argument in any green building project narrative.
+Even without formal credit claims, natural stone's extraordinary lifecycle — 50–100+ year service life without replacement — is a compelling sustainability argument in any green building project narrative.
+The embodied carbon of a marble floor laid once and lasting a century compares very favourably to synthetic flooring replaced every 15–20 years.

 Topics